 Despite the growing popularity of BIM workflows, there is still plenty of basic 2D CAD work happening in the AEC industry today.
 In fact, this is what a lot of people still think of when referring to an AutoCAD drawing.

-BricsCAD Lite and AutoCAD LT are both solid applications for working with basic 2D drawings.
+BricsCAD Lite and AutoCAD LT are both solid applications for working with basic 2D drawings utilizing the DWG file format.
 They are also the most economical CAD versions available for each brand.
 The lite versions are typically a good place to start for someone who is concerned is AutoCAD hard to learn.

 Both programs include all the fundamental features needed by users, including tool palettes, ribbon interface (with CUI support), XREF (external referencing), plotting in 2D, and much more.